-Test not met.
+Local law violated.
 A person does not meet the member of household test if at any time during your tax year the relationship between you and that person violates local law.

-Relatives not living with you.
+Relatives who do not have to live with you.
 A person related to you in any of the following ways does not have to live with you for the entire year as a member of your household to meet this test.

-- Your child, grandchild, great grandchild, etc. (a legally adopted child is considered your child). - · Your stepchild. - Your brother, sister, half brother, half sister, stepbrother, or stepsister. - Your parent, grandparent, or other direct ancestor, but not foster parent. - Your stepfather or stepmother. - A brother or sister of your father or mother.

-- A son or daughter of your brother or sister. - Your father-in-law, mother-in-law, son-inlaw, daughter-in-law, brother-in-law, or sister-in-law.
+- Your child, grandchild, great grandchild, etc. (a legally adopted child is considered your child). - Your stepchild. - Your brother, sister, half brother, half sister, stepbrother, or stepsister. - Your parent, grandparent, or other direct ancestor, but not foster parent. - · Your stepfather or stepmother. - A brother or sister of your father or mother. - A son or daughter of your brother or sister. - Your father-in-law, mother-in-law, son-inlaw, daughter-in-law, brother-in-law, or sister-in-law.